GoogleContainerTools/kpt-functions-catalog/functions/go/gatekeeper/README.md

 To learn more about how to use the Gatekeeper project, see [here].

-At least one constraint template and at least one constraint must be provided using `resourceList.items` along with other KRM resources.
-No function config is needed in `resourceList.functionConfig`.
+At least one constraint template and at least one constraint must be provided using `input items` along with other KRM resources.
+No function config is needed in `input functionConfig`.

 <!--mdtogo-->